 However, many do understand that drunkenness is never a good idea and drink responsibly!

-The Book of Esther is read and every time the name “Haman” is mentioned, a lot of noise is made to drown it out!
+The Book of Esther in the Bible is read and every time the name “Haman” is mentioned, a lot of noise is made to drown it out!
 Often graggers, or noismakers, are used to make as much noise as possible.

 When Mordecai’s name is read, everyone cheers!